Katla Parameters

 Skjálfti

-Section titled “Skjálfti”Applies faster pitch fluctuations to each voice, reminiscent of the flutter behavior found in vintage tape machines.
+Section titled “Skjálfti”Skjálfti applies faster pitch fluctuations to each voice, reminiscent of the flutter behavior found in vintage tape machines.

 Skriða

-Section titled “Skriða”Applies random values to the attack, decay, and release times of the Amp Envelope.
+Section titled “Skriða”Skriða applies random values to the attack, decay, and release times of the Amp Envelope.

-- Skriða always modulates the release time unless the release slider is set to its maximum value.
+Skriða will always modulate the release time unless the release slider is set to its maximum value.

 Rökkur

-With heavy modulation — whether from the Mod Envelope or the LFO — the Rökkur slider acts as an offset control, shifting the baseline from which all modulation occurs.
+When applying heavy modulation to Rökkur—whether from the Mod Envelope or the LFO—you can think of the Rökkur slider as an offset control, shifting the baseline from where all modulation occurs.

 Rústir